shivin9/Xerox-Innovation-Contest/README.md

 3) The min, max and the std. deviation of the vitals wrt. the normal values.
 The moving std. deviation was a good measure to determine how much the values differed from normal value.

 #
-For classification model I used XGBoost(Xtreme Gradient Boosting) library.
+For classification model we used XGBoost(Xtreme Gradient Boosting) library.